 Forum is graded weekly.
+Please contact the TA if you have any questions about your Forum records.
+Please follow the announcements regarding the Forum activity.
 There are two options only for Forum grading 0 and 1.
-A student is required to post at least three times a week in the forum, each post will grant 1 point per post (maximum 3 points per week, posting more than 3 times is encouraged but will not grant additional points).
-Additional Forum activities if assigned will be announced through Sakai/Announcements or Sakai/Forum and will grant additional participation points.
+A student is required to post at least once a week in the forum (the exact weekly time deadlines for forum posts will be announced during first weeks of classes), this will grant 1 point per week (maximum 15 points).
+Successful 100% Syllabus quiz will grant 1 point (99% and lower is 0 points).
+Forum +Syllabus Quiz 16 points total.
 At the end of the semester these points are converted to the percentages and weighted into overall score.